-In 1991, Inyo County Water Department (ICWD) began running transects annually within parcels located inside and outside wellfields.
-Some parcels are evaluated each year, while others are not evaluated annually.
+In 1991, Inyo County Water Department (ICWD) began running transects annually within parcels located inside and outside well fields.
+Some parcels are evaluated annually, while others are not.
 Percent cover of perennial species is calculated and compared to data collected within parcels during the period of baseline inventory.

-Figure 19 provides ICWD vegetation transect data presented in a series of graphs documenting Owens Valley vegetation conditions.
-ICWD randomly measures vegetation from specifically within each wellfield and Owens Valley-wide.
-While the data presented in Figure 19 is helpful in distinguishing that vegetation cover has greatly improved since the early 1990s and continues to generally do well; year to year comparison of vegetation cover is less reliable due to the random vegetation transect methods employed.
+Figure 19 includes vegetation transect data collected independently by the ICWD and LADWP presented in a series of graphs documenting Owens Valley vegetation conditions.
+LADWP monitors vegetation using established vegetation transects that enable the Technical Group to reliably assess annual changes in vegetation cover and composition.
+ICWD randomly measures vegetation from specifically within each well field and Owens Valley-wide documenting in a more broad sense that vegetation cover has greatly improved since the early 1990s and continues to generally do well; although year to year comparison of vegetation cover is less reliable using ICWD data due to the random vegetation transect methods employed.